 Section 7.2 Merit Pay Plan Eligibility.
 FLSA Exempt employees are eligible to receive merit pay step increases pursuant to the King County Merit Pay Plan for the duration of this Agreement, except that employees shall not be eligible for above-top-step merit pay.
+In 2015 and 2016, this provision shall be modified and superseded pursuant to the terms and conditions of the COLA and Freeze for Step and Merit/Longevity Increases Memorandum of Agreement attached to this Collective Bargaining Agreement.

 Section 7.3 Salary Y-rating (Freezing) of Nurse Manager.
 Employees whose current base rate of pay exceeds the top step of the new range bargained for their classification shall be y-rated at their current base rate of pay until such time as new pay rates associated with their classification exceed their current rate of pay.
 During this time period of y-rating, employees shall not be eligible for cost of living increases.
 Should a Nurse Manager qualify for an annual merit increase above the top of the range as provided in K.C.C.
 3.15.020, such increase may be awarded, up to a maximum of five percent above the top of the range.
-This section shall be applied retroactively for the year 2005.